TheSoftwareHouse/tsh-academy-serverless/README.md

     - run `cp .env.dist .env`
     - fill in `STUDENT_NAME`: `STUDENT_NAME=<the "User name" from the credentials file>`
     - fill in `ACCOUNT_ID`: `ACCOUNT_ID=<the one provided by us (if we haven't, scream out loud!)>`
+  - deploy the whole application stack by running `npx sls deploy --aws-profile=tsh-workshops` .
+When deployed successfully, you will see the deployed step function in [AWS Console](https://eu-west-1.console.aws.amazon.com/states/home?region=eu-west-1#/statemachines) (look for one with your username in it).
 - with the environment set up, you can proceed to [your first task](tasks/task-1.md)!